Effect of molecular and electronic geometries on the electronic density in FLO-SIC: Results

-The main messages and key results will be discussed based on the small, educational systems H$_{2}$O, CH$_{2}$O, and CH$_{3}$NO$_{2}$.
-We summarized some essential molecular information for those molecules in \tabref{molecular_info}, including reference values for dipole moments and polarizabilities.

-The question of the quality of the nuclear arrangements might be important for other fields as well, e.g., machine learning~\cite{Fiedler2021_} when an observable is learned for low quality nuclei arrangement, while one might have expected the geometry to be an experimental one.
-For SIC calculations, the quality of the nuclei arrangement is of great importance, as the electronic geometry and the corresponding density is very sensitive to the nuclei arrangement.
-However, full geometry optimization require very high computational effort.
+The question of the quality of the molecular geometry might be important for other fields as well.
+For example, machine learning~\cite{Fiedler2021_} models might be trained on low quality geometries, which could affect the predictability of the resulting models.
+For SIC calculations, the quality of the molecular geometry is of great importance, as the orbital densities are sensitive to the underlying molecular geometry.
+Molecular geometry optimizations are a standard task for commonly used approaches like DFT.
+However, for more computational demanding methods like FLO-SIC, full geometry optimization require high computational effort.
+This is caused by the coupled degrees of freedoms of nuclei and FODs~\cite{Trepte2021_224109}.

-We show that the effect of different nuclei arrangements on \emph{density} fingerprints, i.e., dipole moments and polarizabilities, is significant.
-Even at the DFT level the results for various chemical databases show significant differences (see \figref{nuclei_arrangements}).
+The following results are based on the small, educational systems H$_{2}$O, CH$_{2}$O, and CH$_{3}$NO$_{2}$.
+We summarized some essential molecular information for those molecules in \tabref{molecular_info}, including experimental reference values for dipole moments and polarizabilities.